 • Agency (Time management, work ethic, persistence, etc.)

-The NTN Student Outcomes Report 2015 offers compelling evidence that the public school innovation envisioned by New Tech Network can, and does, lead to success for students from diverse backgrounds, in rural, urban and suburban schools across the United States.
+The annual NTN Student Outcomes Report offers compelling evidence that the public school innovation envisioned by New Tech Network can, and does, lead to success for students from diverse backgrounds, in rural, urban and suburban schools across the United States.
 New Tech students are prepared to be lifelong learners who are ready for college, career, and civic life.

-The New Tech Network has 150 schools in 26 states, Australia, and China, including nine schools in South Carolina.
-Currently, the three schools below are implementing the New Tech model in Greenville County Schools.
-For more information about their individual programs, please click in the links.
+The NTN currently has a growing number of schools throughout the country and globally.
+Currently, one high schools below is implementing the New Tech model in Greenville County Schools.
+For more information about the NewTech@Mann program, please click the link below.

 You can learn more about the New Tech organization by visiting their website at http://www.newtechnetwork.org/